aramisgithub/questpresentation/document.md

 ## Odyssey

-- King Odysseus is at home in Ithaca, with his wife, Penelope, and newborn son, Telemachus.
+- King Odysseus is at home in Ithaca

+- With his wife, Penelope

+- With newborn son, Telemachus.

 ## Comparison